AlexanderRichert-NOAA/ci-gemini-code-review/README.md

 ### Option 3: `pull_request_target` trigger: fork to upstream
 1. Add the above workflow (code-review.yml) to the *default* branch ("develop" "main" etc.) of your upstream repository (i.e., owned by NOAA-EMC).
 It must be merged into that branch before it can be used.

-2. Create a pull request targeting the default branch ("develop" "main" etc.) and this action should automatically run and post a comment to the PR containing a link to the workflow artifact.
+2. Create a pull request targeting the default branch ("develop" "main" etc.) and this action will automatically run and post a comment to the PR containing a link to the workflow artifact.

 > [!WARNING]
 >  When using a `pull_request_target` workflow event, **the workflow will have access to the parent repository's secrets**.
 This trigger should only be used for repos that require approval for new and/or non-organizational developers so that the code being evaluated in the CI is always from a trusted source.